influxdata/community-templates/currency_exchange_rates/README.md

   You can start Telegraf using the instructions from the `Telegraf` > `Setup Instructions` link in the UI.

+## Usage Instructions

+  The source of the data shown in this dashboard is updated every weekday.
+Therefore, it is recommended to set the Time Range in the top-right corner of the dashboard to *Past 30d*.

+  Please note that this telegraf configuration will retrieve the data every minute.
+This helps getting the data added  to InfluxDB fast.
+However, the data used in this example does not change often.
+After sending the initial data to InfluxDB, it is recommended to change the `interval` and `flush_interval` settings in Telegraf configuration to `12h` and restart Telegraf.

 ## Contact

 - Author: Wojciech Kocjan